Lordnibbler/railsblog/README.md

   * runs daily to refresh the sitemap file for the site
 * `rails flickr:sync`
   * runs daily to fetch all Flickr photos and atomically synchronize their metadata into PostgreSQL.
+  * analyzes up to 20 photographs only when they have no stored composition analysis and `OPENAI_API_KEY` is configured.
+Existing paid results are retained even when the analysis version changes.
+Set `COMPOSITION_ANALYSIS_LIMIT` to tune that batch size and `OPENAI_COMPOSITION_MODEL` to override the default `gpt-5-mini` model.
   * each successful run assigns a new shuffled display order, which remains stable across paginated requests until the next run.
   * Flickr is fully fetched before the database transaction begins, so existing photos remain available if Flickr is unavailable or the fetch fails.
   * run this task once after the migration is first deployed to populate the initially empty `flickr_photos` table; subsequent refreshes are handled by Heroku Scheduler.

+Run `rails flickr:analyze_compositions` to analyze the next pending batch without synchronizing Flickr.
+The API key is used only by this server-side task; model results and normalized overlay coordinates are saved in PostgreSQL, so page requests never call OpenAI or expose credentials.

+To intentionally replace existing paid results, pass the explicit `force` argument to either task: `rails 'flickr:sync[force]'` or `rails 'flickr:analyze_compositions[force]'`.
+The configured batch limit still applies.

+Each persisted reading is bound to its Flickr ID and current analysis version.
+Its classifications receive image-scoped IDs and contain photograph-specific evidence plus normalized overlay geometry.
+The rubric currently covers fourteen techniques, including framing, symmetry, juxtaposition, color relationships, and dynamic diagonals in addition to the studio's original nine.

 ### CDN